 Rouhani downplays chance of Trump UN meeting, says president took trust away from relationship, in Fox News interview

-Iranian President Hassan Rouhani all but closed the door on potentially meeting with President Trump this week, and blamed the commander-in-chief for damaging relations between the two countries, in an exclusive interview with Fox News' Chris Wallace on Tuesday.
+NEW YORK CITY – Iranian President Hassan Rouhani all but closed the door on potentially meeting with President Trump this week, and blamed the commander-in-chief for damaging relations between the two countries, in an exclusive interview with Fox News' Chris Wallace on Tuesday.

 Rouhani, in New York for the United Nations General Assembly, was asked if there was any chance the two leaders would speak to each other this week.